startupjs/startupjs/packages/startupjs/README.md

 ### `createServer`

-Get server without starting it.
+Use this hook if you need to configure and start the server.

-**Note:** You should pass the arguments and receive it as an argument in the server field of createPlugin
+**Note:** You should pass the arguments and receive them as arguments in the server field of createPlugin.

 ```js
   createServer: (expressApp) => {